Boom Car Ads

 But that warning did not stop its member companies from rolling out even more ad campaigns that promote thuggery.
 These ads are the smoking gun that they market their products as a means for anti-social people to create massive noise pollution.

-Feel free to use this material as evidence in litigation against the car audio industry and when presenting noise pollution ordinances in your community.
+Feel free to use this material when presenting evidence for stronger noise pollution ordinances in your community.

 Car Sound Magazine